 “We are so proud of Vermont’s Land Grant university, and this ongoing investment in the future of UVM and its students honors its rich legacy,” said Senator Patrick Leahy.
 “To be a part of UVM’s future means so much to us, and to Vermont.
 We love the idea of being a part of training the next generation of climate scientists.
 We are inspired by the vision and determination of our students and can think of nothing better than investing in these emerging leaders.”

-From left: Shane Jacobson, Lakshmi Garimella, Marcelle and Patrick Leahy, Suresh Garimella, David Jenemann, Tyler Ricketts
+From left: Shane Jacobson, Lakshmi Garimella, Marcelle and Patrick Leahy, Suresh Garimella, David Jenemann, Taylor Ricketts

 The Leahy Undergraduate Scholars program will support students selected from the UVM Honors College, whose members represent the top 10 percent of undergraduates admitted to the university, spanning all its colleges and schools.

 The students, chosen competitively based on their academic record and engagement in community and other causes, will receive both tuition support and funding for high-impact learning opportunities, including study abroad, research, internships and community service.